BiAIT*: Symmetrical Bidirectional Optimal Path Planning with Adaptive Heuristic: Introduction

 \section{Introduction}

 \IEEEPARstart{P}{lanning} a feasible trajectory is one of the key problems in robotics.
-The robot motion planning problem can be simplified as finding a collision-free geometric path.
+This task can be simplified as finding a collision-free geometric path for the robot to follow.
 Nevertheless, the geometric path planning problem is still computationally expensive, especially in high-dimensional space.
 Usually, the most time-consuming procedure in path planning is collision checking.
 Various methods have been proposed to solve the robot path planning problem.

-Searching-based methods like Dijkstra \cite{dijkstra1959note}, A* \cite{hart1968formal}, and Lifelong Planning A* (LPA*) \cite{koenig2004lifelong} can solve the planning problem in discrete low-dimensional space.
-However, the computational complexity of the searching-based method grows exponentially as the dimension increases.
-The sampling-based method can efficiently search the state space, such as Rapidly-exploring Random Tree (RRT) \cite{lavalle1998rapidly}, and its advanced version, RRT* \cite{karaman2010incremental}.
-Methods like RRT and RRT* use random sampling to avoid explicit construction of the configuration space.
-The typical sampling-based planner can be divided into the sampling stage and the searching stage.
-In the sampling stage, the planner samples the whole state space, providing a topological abstraction of the space.
-Then, the planner searches on the topological graph in the searching stage.
-RRT and RRT* maintain a tree structure to search the space and alternately process the sampling and searching stage until they find a satisfying path, or computation time reaches threshold and a failure is reported.
+The planning problem in discrete low-dimensional space can be solved using search-based methods such as Dijkstra \cite{dijkstra1959note}, A* \cite{hart1968formal}, and Lifelong Planning A* (LPA*) \cite{koenig2004lifelong}.
+However, the computational complexity of search-based methods grows exponentially as the dimension increases.
+Sampling-based methods like Rapidly-exploring Random Tree (RRT) \cite{lavalle1998rapidly} and its advanced version, RRT* \cite{karaman2010incremental}, can efficiently search the state space.
+RRT and RRT* use random sampling to avoid explicit construction of the configuration space.
+The typical sampling-based planner consists of a sampling stage and a searching stage.
+In the sampling stage, the planner samples the entire state space to provide a topological abstraction of the space.
+Then, in the searching stage, the planner searches on the topological graph.
+RRT and RRT* maintain a tree to search the space and alternately perform the sampling and searching stages until they find a satisfactory path or the computation time reaches the threshold and a failure is reported.